meteostat/dev/src/python/daily.md

 # Daily Data

-Aggregated daily data is very useful when analyzing weather and climate over a longer period of time.
-The data provided through the `Daily` class contains only aggregated observations.
-Model data is not included in those statistics which makes the data very accurate, but causes some gaps in the time series.
+Aggregated daily data is very useful when analyzing weather and climate over medium to long periods of time.
+It may include model data to fill gaps in the observations.

 ## Example